rucs-uoft/rucs-uoft.github.io/_posts/2016-11-24-WindsorDennis.md

 made based on use of assignments/views.

-Although the groups that used query-building techniques achieved higher mean grades in all three comparisons (table 2), only one of the tests shows a statistically significant ($ p<0.05$) result.
+Although the groups that used query-building techniques achieved higher mean grades in all three comparisons (Table 2), only one of the tests shows a statistically significant ($ p<0.05$) result.
 In section 2 it is noted that students likely found the SQL question more challenging than the RA question and may have only needed to rely on query-building